 Pyments, or honeyed wines, go back in Western history as far as you would like to go.
 Properly speaking, a pyment is honey and wine grape juice fermented together, or wine with honey added, either one.
 Wyeast labs likes to call it “grape melomel”.
 In many instances, the flavors balance perfectly (I did not find this so when I added fruit).
 Dr. Patrick McGovern reports finding chemical traces of honeyed wine in conical beakers found at a ritual area on the island of Crete (McGovern 2003, pp. 265-268).
-Funerary beverages in King Midas’ tomb (which may instead be the tomb of his father, King Gordius) also held mixed beverages, honey and wine and honey, wine, and barley beer mixed together.
+Funerary beverages in King Midas’ tomb (which may instead be the tomb of his father, King Gordius) also held mixed beverages, honey and wine and honey, wine, buy valium online pharmacy, and barley beer mixed together.
 The tomb dates to 740-700 BC. (ibid, pp. 281-287).
 Thutmose III received honeyed wine as a tribute from the chiefs of ‘Rotenou’ (Younger 1966, p.
 47).
 Pliny wrote of ‘honey wine’ as having 30 pints of grape must and 6 pints of honey (Pliny, 77AD, Boox XIV section XI, p.
 243).
 Apicius has recipes for rosatum and violatum that include flower petals, wine, and honey (Renfrow, p.
 175and p.
 185).
 I have seen references to a medieval mead blending honey with verjuice, a kind of cooked-down grape juice, which I have not found a source for yet.
 There are countless recipes for raisin wine through the ages, though that is not the same thing.

 McGovern, Patrick E. Ancient Wine.
 2003.
 Princeton and Oxford.